OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-06.md

 ## Mark 6:47

-When evening came, the boat was in the middle of the sea, and he was alone on the shore.
+As evening approached, the boat was in the middle of the sea, while he remained alone on the shore.

 ## Mark 6:48